 Celo aims to use this stablecoin and user-friendly addressing scheme to promote mobile cryptocurrency payments in otherwise under-banked areas, as demonstrated in a pilot study in Venezuela.
-Celo raised $25 million from Polychain and A16z Crypto in a private sale of Celo Gold, which functions as the reserve currency for a set of stablecoins.
+Celo raised $25 million from Polychain Capital and A16z Crypto in a private sale of Celo Gold (cGLD), which functions as the reserve currency for a set of stablecoins and is conducting a supplementary sale of cGLD in Q2 2020 via CoinList for non-US residents.

-There are two types of tokens within Celo: Celo Gold, which acts as a (potentially volatile) reserve currency, and Celo stablecoins, which can be pegged to fiat currencies or indices such as the Consumer Price Index.
-The Celo protocol is implemented as a fork of Ethereum, on which smart contracts govern Celo Gold and all associated stablecoins.
+There are two types of tokens within Celo: Celo Gold (cGLD), which acts as a (potentially volatile) reserve currency, and Celo stablecoins, which can be pegged to fiat currencies or indices such as the Consumer Price Index.
+The Celo protocol is implemented as a fork of Ethereum's go-Ethereum client and uses a combination of Istanbul Byzantine Fault Tolerance (IBFT) and Proof of Stake (PoS), with smart contracts governing Celo Gold and all associated stablecoins.
 Celo highlights five aspects of the protocol that differentiate it from other seignorage share stablecoins, such as Basis:

 - A multi-cryptoasset collateral reserve supporting many local and regional stable value currencies.